a-laughlin/a-laughlin.github.io/_posts/2025-06-02-what-is-developer-experience.md

 tags: [Developer Experience, DX, DevEx, Developer Productivity, DevProd, Engineering Productivity, Engineering Optimization, Engineering Outcomes]
 ---

 Developer Experience (DX, DevEx) lacks UX's [separate definitions](https://www.nngroup.com/articles/what-is-user-experience/) for "a user experience" and "the field of User Experience".
 The result is ambiguity and confusion when discussing Developer Experience.

-This post provides clear definitions for "a developer experience", "the field of Developer Experience" and defines how Developer Experience relates to [Developer Productivity](https://www.a-laughlin.com/rename-developer-productivity-time-impact/) (which itself often refers to ambiguous Engineering Outcomes).
+This post attempts to provide clarity.
+It contains definitions for "a developer experience", "the field of Developer Experience", and how Developer Experience relates to [Engineering Outcomes (including Developer Productivity)](https://www.a-laughlin.com/rename-developer-productivity-time-impact/), as well as sources and notes for previous definitions that led to them.

-## Definitions (TL;DR)
+## Definitions

 **A developer experience** is the holistic relationship — encompassing perceptions, emotions, and interactions — between a software developer and a part of their work context (e.g., a tool, person, platform, portal, process, workflow, activity, document, system, culture, or physical environment).